kenchy/departures-board/README.md

 ### First time configuration

 WiFiManager is used to setup the initial WiFi connection on first boot.
-The ESP32 will broadcast a temporary WiFi network named "Departures Board", connect to the network and follow the on-screen instuctions.
-You can also watch a video walkthrough of setup and configuration process below (this video shows an earlier version of the firmware, but the process is the same).
+The ESP32 will broadcast a temporary WiFi network named "Departures Board", connect to the network and follow the on-screen instructions.
+You can also watch a video walk-through of setup and configuration process below (this video shows an earlier version of the firmware, but the process is the same).
 [![Departures Board Setup Video](https://github.com/user-attachments/assets/176f0489-d846-42de-913f-eb838d9ab941)](https://youtu.be/PZVyE_SoLBU)

 Once the ESP32 has established an Internet connection, the next step is to enter your API keys (if you do not enter a National Rail token, the board will only operate in Tube and Bus modes).
 Finally, select a station location.
 Start typing the location name and valid choices will be displayed as you type.